 Based on Brian’s reduced hours his employer’s super contributions will decrease by $3,230 after contributions tax of 15% is taken into account.

 Bridging a gap

 TTR pensions can also help bridge the gap if household income takes a hit.
 What if Brian has no plans to reduce his hours, but illness prevents his partner from working for several months?
 He could start a TTR to tide them over and help meet mortgage repayments or medical expenses.
-However, once the crisis has passed the TTR pension will need to reassessed, and may either continue, or rolled back into the
+However, once the crisis has passed the TTR pension will need to be reassessed, and may either continue or be rolled back into the accumulation phase.

 Boosting super savings by reducing tax